3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 As I wrote down our expenses for the week, I quickly realized we had a problem.

-I hadn’t bought any of our weekly needs, but a few trips to the hardware store had put us over budget.
+I hadn’t bought our weekly needs, but a few trips to the hardware store had put us over budget.

 When this happens, there’s no point arguing or pointing fingers.
 The budget got blown and there are still spending needs.